G-o-r-a-n/Learning-Python/Task 09 - Beginner Data Structures - Lists and Dictionaries/README.md

 1. Calculate the `total_stock` worth in the cafe.
 This requires looping through the appropriate dictionaries and lists.
 1. Print out the result of the `total_stock` calculation.

+The Python script that accomplishes this can be found in the file: [lists_dictionaries_cafe_stock.py](https://github.com/G-o-r-a-n/Learning-Python/blob/main/Task%2009%20-%20Beginner%20Data%20Structures%20-%20Lists%20and%20Dictionaries/lists_dictionaries_cafe_stock.py).

 ## Code Explained:

 The script follows these steps:

-- **Menu and Stock Initialization**: The script starts by initializing the menu list, and stock and price dictionaries.
+- **Menu and Stock Initialisation**: The script starts by initialising the menu list, and stock and price dictionaries.
 These serve as the basic data structures holding our cafe data.
 - **Calculation**: Then, for every item on the menu, the script calculates the total value of that item (quantity times price) and adds it to the total stock worth.
 - **Display**: Lastly, the script prints out the total stock value of the cafe.

-The Python script that accomplishes this can be found in the file: [lists_dictionaries_cafe_stock.py](https://github.com/G-o-r-a-n/Learning-Python/blob/main/Task%2009%20-%20Beginner%20Data%20Structures%20-%20Lists%20and%20Dictionaries/lists_dictionaries_cafe_stock.py).

 ## Usage:

-To utilize this script, execute the Python file in your terminal.
+To utilise this script, execute the Python file in your terminal.
 It calculates and prints the total value of items in stock based on the prices and quantity of items available.

 ```
 python lists_dictionaries_cafe_stock.py
 ```